Support innovative research to create new treatments for pituitary patients.

 The Center is also home to a specialized endocrine testing unit.
 Simple blood tests are not sufficient in treating pituitary disorders.
 Multiple blood draws under specific conditions must be taken at regular intervals over three or four hours.
 The unit helps make the experience less burdensome for patients.

-Since pituitary disorders are difficult to diagnose, specialists at the Barrow Pituitary Center, led by Dr. Kevin Yuen, are conducting research to better understand how pituitary disease develops and find biomarkers that can track its progression.
+Since pituitary disorders are difficult to diagnose, specialists at the Barrow Pituitary Center, led by Dr. Kevin Yuen and Dr. Andrew Little, are conducting research to better understand how pituitary disease develops and find biomarkers that can track its progression.
 These would help improve diagnosis and lead to new drugs that work better with fewer side effects.
 Barrow specialists are also bringing clinical trials to patients who can immediately benefit from innovative therapies.
 Patients are able to try leading-edge medicines before anyone else and have no out-of-pocket expense, a relief from the high cost of most pituitary drugs.

 Research is vital to improving diagnostics, more quickly identifying pituitary disorders and developing more effective drugs.
 As this work proceeds, it is also important to increase general endocrinologists’ knowledge and understanding of all that can go wrong in the pituitary.

 Additional resources would allow the center to accelerate its research activities.
 Funding would support Dr. Yuen’s research, pay for additional staff to conduct studies and patient care, support patient travel and develop additional symposia.
 It would also allow for creation and staffing of a database to collect and compare information on all patients who come through the center.
 This data, so important in a condition that is under-reported, would enhance knowledge of pituitary disorders.

 RAPID Research Consortium